 What other genres of photography do you shoot?

 I love fine art black and white long exposures.
 I’m into studio portraiture, minimalism and abstract imagery as well.

 Which photographer(s) inspired you to become one yourself?

 I’m not entirely sure who or what inspired me to become a photographer.
 I never really gave photography much attention before 2 1/2 years ago.
 It was a family trip to Disney World that prompted me to purchase my first DSLR but after I took it out of the box the obsession began!
-I played around with iPhone photography before the purchase of my DSLR but at that point the bug didn’t bite me yet!
-Today I’m inspired by so many photographers that it’s impossible to pick one!
+I played around with iPhone photography before the purchase of my DSLR but at that point the bug hadn’t bit me yet.
+Today I’m inspired by so many photographers that it’s impossible to pick one.
 When it comes to HDR, Brian Matiash is incredible.
 Fine Art B&W Photographer Joel Tjintjelaar is a huge inspiration to me.
-Both of these photographers are generous to share their knowledge and have helped me develop into the photographer I am today!
+Both of these photographers are generous to share their knowledge and have helped me develop into the photographer I am today.

-Find out more about Scott Frederick and connect with him on social media by visiting his blog.
+Find out more about Scott Frederick and connect with him on social media by visiting his website.

 Table of contents